-NYPD: 3 with machetes, knife attack man in Bronx
+Men with machetes, knife attack man in Bronx building, NYPD says - amNewYork

 Police are looking for three men who attacked another man with machetes and a knife inside a Bronx apartment building, the NYPD said Sunday night.

-The three suspects assaulted a 25-year-old man Saturday night at about 11:10 p.m. inside 3029 Briggs Avenue in Bedford Park, cops said.
-The suspects cut off the victim’s left pinky, they said.
+The three suspects assaulted a 25-year-old man Saturday night at about 11:10 p.m. on Briggs Avenue in Bedford Park, police said.
+The suspects cut off the victim’s left pinkie, they said.
 The victim also had multiple lacerations to his arms and legs.

 The victim was taken to an area hospital in critical but stable condition, police said.